 Okta evaluates these policies and the rules within the policy in the given priority order.
 After the first policy and rule match, Okta applies the client request and no further rule or policy processing occurs.

-When you create a new rule, Okta assigns it to the lowest priority of the rules in that policy.
-This action is done so that it does not interfere with requests that match the existing rules.
+When you create a rule, Okta assigns it to the lowest priority of the rules in that policy.
+This action is done so that it doesn't interfere with requests that match the existing rules.

 - Choose the name of an authorization server, and select Access Policies.